-In addition to private individuals, some companies and organisations do not pay their taxes.
-In VAT carousel fraud, for example, a company charges VAT but does not remit it to the tax authorities.
+In addition to private individuals, there are also companies and organisations that not pay their taxes.
+In VAT carousel fraud, for example, a company charges VAT but does not pay it to the tax authorities.

 VAT carousel fraud

-Reputable companies suffer from carousel fraud in two ways.
+Reputable companies are disadvantaged by VAT carousel fraud in two ways.
 Firstly, they cannot compete with companies that do not charge VAT on their products.
-Secondly, they can unwittingly become involved in carousel fraud.
+Secondly, they can unintentionally become involved in carousel fraud.

-The Netherlands is a leader in combating VAT carousel fraud in Europe.
+The Netherlands is a frontrunner in combating VAT carousel fraud in Europe.
 The former State Secretary for Finance, Frans Weekers, repeatedly called for international measures to combat this type of fraud.
-In June 2013, this led to the introduction of a fast response mechanism to speed up the investigation of international carousel fraud.
+In June 2013, this led to the introduction of the rapid response mechanism to speed up the investigation of international carousel fraud.

-Companies can avoid becoming involved in VAT carousel fraud by using the reverse charge mechanism.
-The company they are doing business with then remits the VAT to the tax authorities.
+Companies that buy goods that are susceptible to fraud, such as mobile phones, game consoles, laptops and tablets, can avoid becoming involved in VAT carousel fraud by using the reverse charge mechanism.
+The company they are doing business with then remits the VAT to the Tax and Customs Administration.

 Reporting tax fraud